Welcome to the Jungle

 The top layer of the rainforest is known as the emergent layer.
 This story consists of flying creatures, some primates and the tallest trees.
 The emergent layer receives the most rain and sunlight, and is also the windiest, occasionally reaching up to 40 miles per hour.
 Animals and the wind help scatter and blow pollen and seeds from this layer to the forest floor so new trees and plants can begin growing.
 Animals that live in the emergent layer must be lighter in weight, as the branches of trees are not very sturdy in comparison to those in the canopy and understory.

 Macaws, which are parrots, live in the emergent layer of rainforests in South America.
-There are more than a dozen species of macaws, including the green-winged macaw and blue and gold macaw.
+There are more than a dozen species of macaws, including the green-winged macaw.
 These colorful birds eat fruits and seeds.
 They can live in pairs or groups and often talk loudly to each other, but don’t talk to other birds like they do with humans.
 Macaws mimic human speech when under human care, but would never learn actual words or actions in the wild.
 While not all macaw and parrot species are threatened with extinction, many face threats including habitat loss and the international pet trade, in which individuals are wild-caught and then sold as pets.
 Big Red and Billie Jean are the Zoo’s two macaws.
 The are Animal Ambassadors and live behind-the-scenes, but can be seen by the public during education programs.

 Bornean and Sumatran orangutans are from the rainforests of Asia.
 The critically endangered animals are the largest arboreal mammals in the world, building their nests high in the tree tops and occasionally coming down to the ground.
 They primarily eat fruits, but also enjoy eating leaves, bark, insects and flowers.
 Orangutans are very slow breeders, only giving birth to one infant every six to eight years.
 Their populations are affected by severe habitat loss and fragmentation, illegal hunting for meat and natural disasters, such as fires that occur yearly in their native habitats.
-At the Zoo, Schnitz and Pepper can be found in the Asia – Trail of the Tiger indoor orangutan exhibit and Solaris, Dara and baby Sofie can be found in the outdoor exhibit when temperatures are above 45 degrees.
+At the Zoo, Schnitz and Pepper can be found in the Asia – Trail of the Tiger indoor orangutan exhibit and Solaris, and Dara can be found in the outdoor exhibit when temperatures are above 45 degrees.

 What do all rainforests and the species of plants and animals that live in them have in common?
 They are facing extinction.
 Rainforests are the source of many items that we use in our own homes and as a consequence rainforests are being destructed to harvest chocolate, sugar, coffee, cinnamon, palm oil, rubber, medicine and more.
 Animals are being forced to find new homes or lose their lives due to human conflict.
 To help save the rainforests and their species, you can make a conscious choice to change your buying habits by purchasing sustainably harvested items, such as those certified by the Rainforest Alliance or the Roundtable on Sustainable Palm Oil, or avoid these products altogether.
 You can also donate to the Virginia Zoo’s Conservation Fund, which supports initiatives that conduct on-the-ground conservation work in rainforests, to help save these forest-dwelling species from going extinct within our lifetime.
 Help us keep our rainforests thriving.